ngxs/store/.plans/cypress-to-playwright.md

 Push the branch and open a draft PR.
 Watch `premerge-integration-test` job complete green.

-- [ ] **Step 3: If green, mark plan complete; if red, capture the failing logs and fall back to Phase A/B for the affected sub-step**
+- [ ] **Step 3: If green, mark plan complete; if red, capture the failing logs and fall back to Phase A/B for the affected sub-step.**

+---

+## Deferred Follow-ups (separate PRs, intentionally out of scope)

+These are recorded so the merits of each can be assessed in isolation rather than buried inside the migration:

+1. **Convert to `@nx/playwright` plugin** — wire e2e into Nx via `nx run integration:e2e`, gain Nx caching and project-graph awareness, move config to follow Nx conventions.
+Should be done after the standalone migration is stable and we've used it for a release cycle.
+2. **Convert SSR organization from env-var to Playwright projects** — define `e2e` and `ssr` as Playwright projects in the same config, each with its own `webServer`, run via `--project=ssr` instead of `SSR=true`.
+Lets us evaluate whether the projects model is genuinely cleaner than the env-var toggle.

+Both should reference this PR in their descriptions for context.

 ---